WaCoDiS/data-access-api/README.md

 @JsonTypeInfo(use = JsonTypeInfo.Id.NAME, include = JsonTypeInfo.As.EXISTING_PROPERTY, property = "sourceType", visible = true)
 ```

+If the model classes are not based on the master branch of the Wacodis data model other components of the WaCoDiS system might not be compatible anymore.
+Therefore, it is adviced to create a new branch if the model classes deviate from master branch of the WaCoDiS schema.
 #### Pending Developments
 ##### Creation Of Resources from DataEnvelopes
 The _/resources/search_ endpoint of Data Access API demands the conversion from DataEnvelopes (metadata stored in Elasticsearch) to Resources (provides a URL for the actual data).
 This conversion is handled by a implementation of the interface [DataEnvelopeToResourceConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/resourceconverter/DataEnvelopeToResourceConverter.java).
 Each subtype of _AbstractDataEnvelope_ needs an implementation of this interface.
 Currently the only working implementation is [CopernicusDataEnvelopeConverter](https://github.com/WaCoDiS/data-access-api/blob/develop/data-access-datawrapper/src/main/java/de/wacodis/data/access/datawrapper/resourceconverter/CopernicusDataEnvelopeConverter.java) which handles the conversion from _CopernicusDataEnvelope_ to a subtype of _AbstractResource_.
 Further information on implementing _DataEnvelopeToResourceConcerter_ can be found in the [wiki](https://github.com/WaCoDiS/data-access-api/wiki/Extending-Data-Access#dataenvelopetoresourceconverter).